-- 1. notice to parents within 10 days of the determination that their child attends a school that has been identified as persistently dangerous or that their child has been identified as a victim of a violent criminal offense; - 2. notice to parents that their student has the opportunity to transfer to another school that has not been identified as persistently dangerous, that serves the student's instructional level, and that the superintendent has designated as an eligible transfer school; this notice must be provided no later than 14 days before the start of the school year for students attending persistently dangerous schools and no later than 14 days after determining that a student has become a victim of a violent criminal offense. - 3. identification of those schools, including any virtual schools, within the system that are eligible to receive unsafe school choice transfers; - 4. identification of other options for unsafe school choice transfers if no schools in the school system are eligible; - 5. a process for parents to request transfer upon receiving notification of the unsafe school choice transfer option; - 6. a process to ensure that transfers are completed by the start of the school year for students attending a school designated as persistently dangerous or as expeditiously as possible but not later than the start of the school year for a student victim, except in extraordinary circumstances; and - 7. a report to the State Board of Education and to the local school board of each student transfer made pursuant to this policy; and - 8. inclusion of the transfer procedure in the system-level safe school plan.
+- 1. notice to parents within 10 days of the determination that their child attends a school that has been identified as persistently dangerous or that their child has been identified as a victim of a violent criminal offense: - 2. notice to parents that their student has the opportunity to transfer to another school that has not been identified as persistently dangerous, that serves the student's instructional level, and that the superintendent has designated as an eligible transfer school; this notice must be provided no later than 14 days before the start of the school year for students attending persistently dangerous schools and no later than 14 days after determining that a student has become a victim of a violent criminal offense. - 3. identification of those schools, including any virtual schools, within the system that are eligible to receive unsafe school choice transfers; - 4. identification of other options for unsafe school choice transfers if no schools in the school system are eligible; - 5. a process for parents to request transfer upon receiving notification of the unsafe school choice transfer option; - 6. a process to ensure that transfers are completed by the start of the school year for students attending a school designated as persistently dangerous or as expeditiously as possible but not later than the start of the school year for a student victim, except in extraordinary circumstances; and - 7. a report to the State Board of Education and to the local school board of each student transfer made pursuant to this policy.